Sivamani-R/To-List-app/README.md

 - Add editing functionality for existing tasks.
 - Add task completion toggles with styling for completed tasks.
 - Implement filtering/sorting by date or completion status.

----

-## License

-This project is open source and available under the [MIT License](LICENSE).

----

-## Author

-Created by [Your Name]
-Feel free to contribute or report issues!

----